To be eligible for appointment in the NOAA Corps, an applicant must meet the following criteria.

 Applicants must have completed at least 48 semester (72 quarter) hours in science, math, or engineering course work pertaining to NOAA's missions.
-Course work must include college level calculus and/or physics.

 ALL APPLICANTS are encouraged to explore NOAA's website and read about the missions.
 Courses that relate to these missions are acceptable with regards to application for BOTC.

 Some examples of college courses that are accepted towards academic eligibility include, but are not limited to:

 Aeronautics, Algebra, Anatomy, Animal Science, Animal Behavior, Astronomy, Astrophysics, Biochemistry, Biology, Botany, Calculus, Climatology, Chemistry, Computer Science, Ecology, Electrical Engineering, Entomology, Environmental Science, Forestry, Geochemistry, Geography, Geology, Geometry, Geophysics, Geographic Information Systems (GIS), Hydrology, Ichthyology, Limnology, Mathematics, Mechanical Engineering, Meteorology, Microbiology, Oceanography, Physics, Physiology, Programming, Scientific Methods, Seismology, Statistics, Thermodynamics, Toxicology, Trigonometry, Volcanology, Zoology.